RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

 The exact reason why `where` needs an additional argument in this scenario and what to provide are out of scope for this tutorial, but the message is that with `where` and `select` you can transition nicely from interactive R use to development.
 The R documentation recommends to use `[]` only when programming, but having to rewrite code in a different context, to a computer scientist, is just an admission of defeat.
-Therefore `plyrmr` provides methods for `transform`, `subset`, `mutate` and `summarize` because of their widespread use, but we recommend to check out `where` and `select` (many thanks to Hadley Wickham for valuable discussions on this issue).
+Therefore `plyrmr` provides methods for `select`, `where`,  and `summarize` because of their widespread use, but we recommend to check out `where` and `select` (many thanks to Hadley Wickham for valuable discussions on this issue).

 ## Custom operations
 Another way to extend the functionality of `plyrmr` built-in data manipulation functions is to take any function that accepts a data frame in input and returns a data frame and use the function `do` to give it Hadoop superpowers (`do` is named after the equivalent function in `dplyr`, but the idea is not new).
 For instance, you have a function that returns the rightmost column of a data frame.
 This is not simple to achieve with the functions explored so far, but it is a quick one liner: